naglalakk/cookiecutter-purescript-frontend/README.md

 ### Environment variables

-Environment variables can be included in a .env file.

-A .env.example is located at the root of this project.
-You can start using it by running
+Environment variables can be included in a .env file, located at the root of the project.

-    cp .env.example .env

 #### Environment variables included